julienbrs/Zk-ProofsMixer/README.md

 We'd like to extend our thanks to Mina for providing an environment that encourages development and exploration.
 Their comprehensive documentation and resources available on the [Mina Protocol website](https://minaprotocol.com/) and [Mina Protocol Documentation](https://docs.minaprotocol.com/) have been invaluable in the development process and have greatly facilitated our understanding of the protocol.

-We would also like to highlight the insightful research paper ["PLUME: An ECDSA Nullifier Scheme for Unique Pseudonymity within Zero Knowledge Proofs"](https://eprint.iacr.org/2022/1255.pdf) by Aayush Gupta and Kobi Gurkan.
-This work was vital in deepening our understanding of ZK-SNARKs and their practical applications in enhancing privacy on the blockchain.

-For those interested in diving deeper into the concepts of privacy and mixers, we highly recommend reading the documentation of [Aztec](https://docs.aztec.network/aztec/protocol/trees) and [Tornado Cash](https://github.com/tornadocash).
+For those interested in diving deeper into the concepts of privacy and mixers, we highly recommend reading the documentation of [Aztec](https://docs.aztec.network/aztec/protocol/trees) and [Tornado Cash whitepaper](https://berkeley-defi.github.io/assets/material/Tornado%20Cash%20Whitepaper.pdf).
 These resources provide a wealth of information on privacy-focused solutions in the crypto space.

 ## Contact